lykahb/groundhog/README.md

 parts <- select $ (MachineField ==. megatron &&. lower PartNameField `notLike` "%tiny%") `orderBy` [Asc PartNameField] liftIO $ putStrLn $ "Big parts for the Megatron: " ++ show parts
 ```

+### User experience

+> I was impressed with groundhog's approach from the very beginning.
+Now I've been using groundhog for the past 8 or 9 months and am very
+pleased.
+Groundhog's approach for mapping data types to database tables is powerful and composable while at the same time being quite
+easy to use.
+Its migration facilities allow me to iterate very quickly when building applications.
+Boris's support has been
+fantastic whenever I have encountered issues.
+Groundhog is definitely my first choice when I need a Haskell "ORM".

+Doug Beardsley, Soostone Inc.